Honors Algebra 1

 -

 Since Algebra 1 is a high school class, in order for it to be listed as an elective on a student’s master agreement in middle school, students must demonstrate mastery of all the course material.
+Students in our Farm School Honors Algebra 1 class have quizzes and chapter tests which demonstrate mastery for all the CA state standards for Algebra 1, in addition to all their rigorous homework.

 -